David-OConnor/ewald/README.md

 either the `cufft` or `vkfft`  feature in `Cargo.toml`.
 We use these GPU FFT libraries to compute.
 Note that they both use the Cuda driver internally; VKFFT is configured with a Cuda backend. **VkFFT is currently broken; don't use it**.

-Used by the [Daedalus protein viewer and molecular dynamics program](https://github.com/david-oconnor/daedalus), and the [Dynamics library](https://github.com/david-oconnor/dynamics).
+Used by the [ChemForma protein viewer and molecular dynamics program](https://github.com/david-oconnor/chemforma), and the [Dynamics library](https://github.com/david-oconnor/dynamics).

 Uses `f32` for Coulomb interactions.
 Energy sums are computed as `f64`.